Ehiremengold/Ehiremengold/README.md

 - 👋 Hi, I’m @Ehiremengold
 - 👀 I’m interested in web and mobile development
 - 🌱 I’m currently learning introduction to computer science from Havard's CS50
-- 💞️ I’m looking to collaborate on ... mobile and web project
+- 💞️ I’m looking to collaborate on ... mobile and web applications
 - 📫 How to reach me ... ehiremengold@gmail.com, on twitter @Ehiz672

 <!---